captn3m0/eteled/README.md

 - Its currently running on the postmark free tier, so it will stop working after it processes 10k emails.
 - It cannot stop watchers from receiving notifications or replying to them via email.
 So, the comments may be visible for a small time (~2 minutes) before they are deleted.

+##Development
+In case your development machine is not on the internet (thus cannot receive a webjhook), get an account on [PageKite](https://pagekite.net/) and tunnel all requests to the port at which your sinatra app is running (default=9393).
+Get your own pagekite domain and use it as `pagekite.py 9393 kite_name.pagekite.me`.

 File any issues/bugs/feature-requests [here](https://github.com/eteled/issues/issues/new)